 Next, pour the mixture onto a flat board, air dry if necessary, and knead well till a smooth ball is formed.
 Add more powder sugar or rose water if needed.
 Yeah, depends on whether it’s wet or dry doesn’t it?

 Add any food colors that you like while forming the balls.
 The difference between this marzipan and the Easter egg marzipan?
 Well, there isn’t one really.
 It’s just that the shapes formed are different.

 Finally, sprinkle the moulds with powder sugar, mould the marzipan paste in them and create them shapes.

 After the shapes are dried, you can decorate the bunnies, eggs and hens with icing, royal and leave them to set.

 Next stage?
-Wrap them in gelatin paper and bows and wait for the friends and clients to pick ’em up.
-And send the rest across to European clients in Tupperware, if they make it through customs that it.
+Wrap them in gelatin paper and bows and wait for the friends and family to pick ’em up.
+And send the rest across to European friends in Tupperware, if they make it through customs that it.